Last Updated on October 2, 2021

 Of course, everyone should know about the chainsaw art off the Multi-Use Trail.
 Here, a massive oak tree was transformed via chainsaws by Jerry Redi and Randy Boni of Smoky Mountain Art in October 2017.
 This chainsaw art is a must-see if you visit Umstead State Park!

-Our guide details exactly how to find this awesome attraction.
+Our guide details exactly how to find this incredible attraction.

 Falls Lake State Recreation Area